Village District: History

 The shopping center opened in 1949 as Cameron Village, and quickly became the premier shopping area in Raleigh.
-It is also considered the first shopping center to be built between Washington, D.C. and Atlanta.
+It is also considered the first shopping center to be built between Washington, D.C., and Atlanta.
 The shopping center is an open-air shopping mall, but unlike a strip mall, the stores are divided into blocks with some on two levels.
-Several parking decks were built in the 1960s, although most of these were removed in later renovations, to give a more open feel.
+Several parking decks were built in the 1960s, although most of these were removed in later renovations.

 Cameron Village grew quickly, and by 1950 the community had 65 stores, a movie theater, more than 600 homes and apartments, and over 100 business/professional offices.
 Downtown Raleigh, which had been the primary shopping location in the Raleigh area, started to see a decline in business as consumers gravitated toward the convenient parking of Cameron Village.

 The Occidental Life Insurance Company Building was added to Cameron Village in 1956.
 It was listed on the National Register of Historic Places in 2003.

-On January 28, 2021, Cameron Village shopping center was renamed to Village District, after 71 years of using the "Cameron Village" name, due to the previous name being named after a plantation owner.
+On January 28, 2021, Cameron Village shopping center was renamed to Village District, after 71 years to avoid celebrating the plantation owner for whom the center had been named and who held people enslaved to operate the plantation.

 Neighborhood Association

 Residents of the single family homes, condominiums, and apartments in Village District are represented by the Cameron Village Neighborhood Association.
-Meetings are held quarterly to discuss issues related to traffic, zoning, construction, and other matters.